forestrf/UnityFixSlowSceneViewMovement/README.md

 Copy paste the contents of the folder `FixSlowSceneViewMovement` anywhere you want inside the Assets folder of your Unity project

 ### Limitations
 Only works for Windows users.
-It should work on Unity 2019, and with very small changes in 2018 and 2017.
+It should work on Unity 2017, 2018 and 2019.